 Applies to: resolve unsupported, unrecognized file system causing device unopenable

 Mostly, NTFS and FAT32 are the default file system of external hard drives and USB devices.
 Sometimes, if the operating system doesn't support a specific file system, the device will not open.

-To resolve this issue, you can format the device to NTFS or FAT32 by using disk management or free format tool.
+To resolve this issue, you can format the device to NTFS or FAT32 by using disk management or a free format tool.
 Here is an example of changing the external hard drive file system by using the EaseUS free format tool - Partition Master Free.
 Only 3 steps will make it work again: